 After leading by five after the first eight minutes, Forbes Road started the second quarter on a 7-0 run to double up on Fannett-Metal, 24-12.

 The Tigers scored two free throws to break the run, but Forbes answered with back-to-back field goals by Tristan Gelvin and Kyle Schoen, and Best took a timeout.
 During the break, Gelvin preached to his kids not to let the lead slip away, and they certainly did not.
-By halftime, the Cardinals led 39-15.

 The Tigers did not score a field goal the entire second quarter and allowed 22 points.